int128/glob-changed-files-action/README.md

 ## Migration from v1 to v2

-The following inputs have been changed:
+The following specifications have been changed:

-- `outputs` has been removed.
+- `outputs` input has been removed.
 Instead, use `transform` input and `paths` output.
-- `outputs-encoding` has been removed.
+- `outputs-encoding` input has been removed.
-- `fallback-method` has been removed.
+- `fallback-method` input has been removed.
 The fallback behavior is now always to match the working directory files.

 Here is an example of migration from v1 to v2: